-- 4.12.1.2 Distribution may not occur within classrooms, academic and administrative departments or offices, may not interfere with classes, and teaching or university activities related to teaching, may not disrupt the functioning or events of the University, and may not interfere with the rights of other members of the university community. - 4.12.1.3 Handbills or other written materials may not be attached or affixed to private property (including but not limited to vehicles) without the owner's permission and may not be dropped or left on the ground or floors, fixtures, furniture, or in other areas in violation of applicable littering laws.
+4.14.1.3 Handbills or other written materials may not be attached or affixed to private property (including but not limited to vehicles) without the owner's permission and may not be dropped or left on the ground or floors, fixtures, furniture, or in other areas in violation of applicable littering laws.

-4.13 Distribution of Commercial Handbills
+4.15 Distribution of Commercial Handbills

-- 4.13.1 Campus Connection shall publish rules and procedures governing the distribution of commercial handbills.
+- 4.15.1 Campus Connection shall publish rules and procedures governing the distribution of commercial handbills.
 The procedures may include a schedule of fees and limitations upon the areas in which such commercial activity may take place.
-The rules and procedures shall be published on the Campus Connection website, and a written record of actions taken under the rules and procedures shall be maintained and open for public inspection upon request. - 4.13.2 Any person distributing handbills or written material shall be personally responsible for the content of the material and hold the University harmless for any assessed damage or liability incurred as a result of the distribution of the handbills or material.
+The rules and procedures shall be published on the Campus Connection website, and a written record of actions taken under the rules and procedures shall be maintained and open for public inspection upon request. - 4.15.2 Any person distributing handbills or written material shall be personally responsible for the content of the material and hold the University harmless for any assessed damage or liability incurred as a result of the distribution of the handbills or material.

-4.14 Non-Commercial Structures
+4.16 Non-Commercial Structures

-4.14.1 Members of the university community and their organizations may erect non-commercial structures on campus to express their views or opinions subject to the limitations on unlawful/unprotected speech (section 4.2.2) and reasonable and nondiscriminatory time, place, and manner restrictions.
+4.16.1 Members of the university community and their organizations may erect non-commercial structures on campus to express their views or opinions subject to the limitations on unlawful/unprotected speech (section 4.2.2) and reasonable and nondiscriminatory time, place, and manner restrictions.
 Such structures may deal with any subject matter, including but not limited to social or political issues.

-4.14.2 Time, Place, and Manner Restrictions for Non-Commercial Structures
+4.16.2 Time, Place, and Manner Restrictions for Non-Commercial Structures

-- 4.14.2.1 Members of the university community may erect non-commercial structures in speaker areas defined in section 4.8.5.1 of this policy.
-Members of the university community may erect structures outside of the speaker areas in section 4.8.5.1 where it is shown that the message is intended for an audience elsewhere on the campus. - 4.14.2.2 The Campus Scheduling Office shall create viewpoint-neutral, nondiscriminatory procedures related to the physical requirements and limitations, such as health and safety, of non-commercial structures, which shall be maintained and available for inspection on the Campus Scheduling Office webpage. - 4.14.2.3 Prior to the erection of any non-commercial structure, a person or organization must obtain a permit from the Campus Scheduling Office for each proposed structure.
+- 4.16.2.1 Members of the university community may erect non-commercial structures in speaker areas defined in section 4.8.5.1 of this policy.
+Members of the university community may erect structures outside of the speaker areas in section 4.8.5.1 where it is shown that the message is intended for an audience elsewhere on the campus. - 4.16.2.2 The Campus Scheduling Office shall create viewpoint-neutral, nondiscriminatory procedures related to the physical requirements and limitations, such as health and safety, of non-commercial structures, which shall be maintained and available for inspection on the Campus Scheduling Office webpage. - 4.16.2.3 Prior to the erection of any non-commercial structure, a person or organization must obtain a permit from the Campus Scheduling Office for each proposed structure.
 Permit application forms may be obtained from the Campus Scheduling Office.
 The permit application shall include the identity of the member or members of the university community responsible for the structure; the proposed location, size, and design of the structure; the period of time the structure will be in place (up to 30 calendar days for 12 hours per day for booths and buildings of any kind and 24 hours per day for other structures); an agreement to remove the structure at the end of each day and upon expiration of the permit and to pay for any damage the structure may cause to the site upon which it is erected; and an agreement to hold the University harmless for any assessed damages or liabilities caused by the structure itself.
 In the case of structures other than lawn signs, billboards, banners and similar self-explanatory structures, the Campus Scheduling Office shall require that the structure be regularly staffed during daytime school hours as a condition of issuing the permit and renewing the permit.